codinasion-archive/codinasion-programme/programme/area-of-rectangle/README.md

   - SanjayShetty01
 ---

-## Write a program to compute the area of a rectangle
+## Write a programmeto compute the area of a rectangle

 ```txt
 length  : 2